 Squash is a fantastic sport to play, whether at the recreational or high-performance level.
 Students of the game develop hand-eye coordination skills and athleticism that parlays well with many other sports and the very nature of the game generates character-building, competitiveness, sportsmanship, and camaraderie.
 Forbes has named squash the number one healthiest sport in the world, and it is now one of the fastest growing collegiate sports, played at more 200 colleges and universities in the United States.
 Dan Roberts, Squash Program Director

-The new Dexter Southfield Squash Center houses six state-of-the-art ASB international singles courts, with an optimal layout for team matches, group training, spectating, and hosting events.
+The Dexter Southfield Squash Center, opened in the fall fo 2021, houses six state-of-the-art ASB international singles courts, with an optimal layout for team matches, group training, spectating, and hosting events.
 The Center utilizes US Squash’s Club Locker Venue system with iPads and scoreboard monitors located above each court, as well as two central venue TVs.
-A new ball machine is available for use for players to hone their skills and work on specific shots.
+A ball machine is available for use for players to hone their skills and work on specific shots.